neilosu/alternative_album_cover/README.md

 - Get the album cover based on a spotify album id.
 - Get the photo of the artist of a album based on the album's id.

+## Pre-requisites
+- Get your spotify api client id and secret by checking [here](https://developer.spotify.com/documentation/web-api/concepts/apps).
+Then put it in the `internal/spotify_api.py` file.
+- Install flask by running `pip install flask`.

 ## How to programmatically REQUEST and RECEIVE data
 - search_album
   - Send a GET request to `http://127.0.0.1:5000/search_album/ + album_name`